Astatine: Physical

 Most of the physical properties of astatine have been estimated (by interpolation or extrapolation), using theoretically or empirically derived methods.
-For example, halogens get darker with increasing atomic weight – fluorine is nearly colorless, chlorine is yellow-green, bromine is red-brown, and iodine is dark gray/violet.
+For example, halogens get darker with increasing atomic weight—fluorine is nearly colorless, chlorine is yellow-green, bromine is red-brown, and iodine is dark gray/violet.
 Astatine is sometimes described as probably being a black solid (assuming it follows this trend), or as having a metallic appearance (if it is a metalloid or a metal).

-Astatine sublimes less readily than iodine, having a lower vapor pressure.
-Even so, half of a given quantity of astatine will vaporize in approximately an hour if put on a clean glass surface at room temperature.
+Because it has a lower vapor pressure than iodine, astatine sublimes, as expected.
+Half of a given quantity of astatine will vaporize in approximately an hour if put on a clean glass surface at room temperature.
 (Note: This half-vaporization period grows to 16 hours if it is instead put on a gold or platinum surface; this may be caused by poorly understood interactions between astatine and these noble metals.)
 The absorption spectrum of astatine in the middle ultraviolet region has lines at 224.401 and 216.225 nm, suggestive of 6p to 7s transitions.

 The structure of solid astatine is unknown.
 As an analog of iodine it may have an orthorhombic crystalline structure composed of diatomic astatine molecules, and be a semiconductor (with a band gap of 0.7 eV).
 Alternatively, if condensed astatine forms a metallic phase, as has been predicted, it may have a monatomic face-centered cubic structure; in this structure, it may well be a superconductor, like the similar high-pressure phase of iodine.
 Metallic astatine is expected to have a density of 8.91–8.95 g/cm^{3}.

-Evidence for (or against) the existence of diatomic astatine (At_{2}) is sparse and inconclusive.
+Evidence for (or against) the existence of diatomic astatine (At2) is sparse and inconclusive.
 Some sources state that it does not exist, or at least has never been observed, while other sources assert or imply its existence.
-Despite this controversy, many properties of diatomic astatine have been predicted; for example, its bond length would be 300±10 pm, dissociation energy <50 kJ/mol, and heat of vaporization (∆H_{vap}) 54.39 kJ/mol.
-Many values have been predicted for the melting and boiling points of astatine, but only for At_{2}.
+Despite this controversy, many properties of diatomic astatine have been predicted; for example, its bond length would be 300±10 pm, dissociation energy <50 kJ/mol, and heat of vaporization (∆_{vap}H) 54.39 kJ/mol.
+Many values have been predicted for the melting and boiling points of astatine, but only for At2.